shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 # Final Capstone Activity for Ethical Hacking Program by CISCO

-This repository is dedicated to providing step-by-step lab exercises and documentation for the entire lifecycle of ethical hacking and penetration testing.
+## Introduction
+This repository documents the completion of the Final Capstone Activity included within the Ethical Hacking program by CISCO, with the guidance of the instructors of ParoCyber.
+It's a hands-on penetration testing assessment modeled as a Capture The Flag (CTF) exercise.
 It functions as both a personal portfolio and an instructional resource for learning the tools, methodologies, and critical thinking skills required to become a successful cybersecurity expert.

 ## IMPORTANT: Ethical & Legal Disclaimer
 **This repository and its contents are strictly for educational and self-improvement purposes only.**